Sushan-Gwachha/Library-Management-System/README.md

-This is a simple Library Management System, made with c language.
+This is a simple Library Management System, made with C language.